elasticio/api-docs/README.md

 The docs are generated with [Slate](https://github.com/tripit/slate).

 # How to edit/add resources documentation to existing api docs?
-Api-docs for api version 1 is placed at directory `source_v1`.

-Api-docs for api version 2 is placed at directory `source_v2`.
+Api-docs for api version 2 is placed at directory `source`.

 All documentized resources located in directories `source_v{API_VER}/include`.
 You can edit existing files there or create new files (resources).